-An action sheet consists of a list of options from which the user can select to complete an action.
+An action sheet consists of a list of options a user can select from to complete an action.
 Actions can be clustered if there is not enough space on the screen.

 Behavior and Interaction

 Depending on the device, a click or tap on the overflow icon (“…”) opens either a popover or a dialog.
 The user can trigger an action or close the action sheet by clicking or tapping anywhere on the screen.
 On a smartphone, the dialog can be closed only with the Cancel button.